 My order was ready.
 I paid and quickly found somewhere to sit and eat.
-I unwrapped the bagel and took a bite.
+I unwrapped the salmon bagel and took a bite.
 OMG!
 I still remember asking myself “what is this”?
-My tastebuds did a backflip, and I think I actually spit out my mouthful of food.
-I certainly knew what a bagel was, but what the hell is lox?
+My taste buds did a backflip, and I think I actually spit out my mouthful of food.
+I certainly knew what a bagel was, but what the hell is a lox bagel?

 Jump to present day, I totally enjoy a smoked salmon bagel with cream cheese.
 So glad I gave it another try.

 Smoked Salmon, Lox, Nova or Gravlox?

 Do you know the difference between ALL these?
 Wow so interesting.
 I still have to try a couple of these tasty variations.
 My early experience with salmon was canned “pink” salmon.
 My mom didn’t even buy sockeye salmon never mind smoked salmon.
 In case you were wondering, you can indeed buy canned smoked salmon, and it is so delicious.
 Another great option to make a salmon bagel with.

 Over the years, my taste buds have developed nicely, and smoked salmon recipes happen in my kitchen on a regular basis.
 You would have thought with my Ukrainian background I would have eaten smoked salmon at some point.
 My mom did eat canned sardines and pickled herring.
 I will say those 2 ingredients ARE NOT something I eat either (or ever will).